-Unlike Etsy, Amazon Handmade doesn’t charge a per-item listing fee, so there’s no cost to establish your shop.
+Unlike Etsy, Amazon Handmade doesn’t charge a per-item listing fee, so there’s no cost to establish your online shop.
 It does, however, charge a 15% commission fee per sale.

-However, Amazon’s algorithms don’t change as significantly or as frequently, and this can help you to maintain or increase traffic to your shop more easily.
+However, Amazon’s algorithms don’t change as significantly or as frequently, and this can help you to maintain or increase traffic to your online shop more easily.

-If you prefer to produce artwork or designs rather than other types of crafts, Spoonflower could be the right platform for you.
+If you prefer to produce artwork or designs rather than other types of crafts, Spoonflower could be the right option for you.
 As a designer, you can post all of your artwork on Spoonflower at no cost.

 Designers receive at least a 10% commission on all sales with their designs.
 Selling more designs over time may qualify you for a higher commission rate.
 Because of this payment structure, there’s no overhead to begin making money from your designs via Spoonflower.